helmutkaufmann/wn-media-plugin/README.md

 ```
 {{ image | iresize(150, 100, { manipulation: "blur(1)->colorize(-100, 0, 0)->flip('v')" }}
 ```
-This example would first resize the image to 150x100px, add a 1% blur filter to off take all red out of the image and finally flip it vertically.
+This example would first resize the image to 150x100px, add a 1% blur filter, remove all red from the image and finally flip it vertically.

 While [Intervention](http://image.intervention.io) holds the current description of all available functions,